 - 2 radicchio quartered

-- 1 tbsp pickled mustard seeds or mix 1/2 tsp Dijon mustard into the dressing.
+- 1 tablespoon pickled mustard seeds or mix ½ teaspoon Dijon mustard into the dressing.

 - 2 oz. goat cheese optional

 - Mix together the balsamic vinegar and pomegranate molasses to make the dressing.

 - Drizzle the radicchio with the olive oil and roast for 10 minutes.
 Then, drizzle with the dressing and roast an additional 5 minutes.

 - Dress the roasted radicchio with the pickled mustard seeds, chopped pistachios, goat cheese, and fresh cracked pepper.

 This post was originally published in December of 2017 but was republished with new photos, step by step instructions, and tips in November of 2020.